 Before you can officially begin your vacation on this island, you'll have to clear customs.
 To do so, you'll approach Andros with your yellow quarantine flag flying and place a call over your VHF radio on channel 16 to let officials know you are on your way.
 You'll be directed to one of the island's official ports of entry, either in Fresh Creek, Mangrove Cay, Morgan's Bluff, or San Andros, where an official will meet you.
 At this point only the captain may leave the vessel as the official reviews all of the appropriate paperwork and issues immigration forms to everyone on board.
 Once cleared, you'll be charged somewhere between $150 and $300(USD) depending on the length of your boat.
 This fee covers not only your cruising permit, but also a fishing permit and the prepayment of your departure fee.
 When this has been paid, you are free to head to the marina of your choice, and you're legally allowed to continue to sail in the area of up to 90 days.

-Planning to travel to Andros using your own vessel, or one you charter in a different location?
-This table provides a quick summary of nearby marinas.
+Is your plan to reach Andros in your own vessel, or a boat you charter in a different location?
+The following table contains a list of marinas in the area.

 |(242) 368-6281||10.6 mi.
 (17.1 km) Northwest of Andros Town|